-Discover Antalya, home of Perge ancient city
+Discover Antalya, home of Perge archaeological site

 The magnificent ancient city of Perge is set amidst the beauty of Antalya.
 The ancient city is 2 km from the main road Antalya - Alanya and 15 km from Antalya.
 Also, you can see some of the excavations continuing on the site.